nhs-pt/hospitals/README.md

 `hospitals` tibble — comprising the up to date set of hospitals in the Portuguese National Health Service.

+For a description of each variable and data sources used to assemble this dataset browse the documentation with `?hospitals`

 ## Installation

 You can install the current version of hospitals with: